AvnonIdo/asyncawait/README.md

  Go's concurrency model is indeed excellent, and I implore you to continue using it to its fullest extent!
  *Channels* and *Select* often offer a much more elegant solution to a concurrency problem than *async* and *await* do.

- However, there are some situations where async/await could cut a LOT of boilerplate, and this is where this library comes in.
+ However, there are some situations where async/await could cut a LOT of boilerplate, and this is where this module comes in.

  Consider the following code:
  ```go